MircoT/pyTGA/README.md

 # pyTGA
 A simple Python module to manage **TGA** *images*.
 This module is compatible with **Python 2** and **Python 3** and we refer on the *New TGA Format*.

-The library supports at the moment these kind of formatsc (compressed with *RLE* or uncompressed):
+The library supports these kind of formats (compressed with *RLE* or uncompressed):

 * Grayscale - 8 bit depth
 * RGB - 16 bit depth